Trash to Treasure Outdoor Projects Anyone Can Do

 I was staring out my kitchen window the other day and saw a few outdoor projects I had made for literally a few dollars total.
 If I recall correctly, I made a birdbath, three bird feeders, my patio chandelier, and three hanging lanterns for about $30 total.
 What’s my secret?
 Hoarding… just kidding… kind of.
 Let me explain…

 The projects I’m featuring today, I found in the trash, recycled something old, or got for free.
 The supplies are minimal for all.
-In fact you only need about two (affiliate link) spools of twine (.99 each) and one bottle of E6000 to complete all the crafts I’m about to share.
+In fact you only need about two (affiliate links) spools of twine (.99 each) and one bottle of E6000 to complete all the crafts I’m about to share.
 Click the links for the full tutorials.

 Or watch this video…

 When I first moved into our home, I found a broken birdbath (I think that’s what it was or a plant stand) on the side of the house.
-I purchased a couple thrift store items and turned it into a trash to treasure birdbath.
+I purchased a couple inexpensive on-sale thrift store items and turned it into a trash to treasure birdbath.

 Like it?
 Pin it!